tim-beatham/smegmesh/README.md

 mesh network.
 In which case consistent hashing is performed to split traffic between the exit points.

+## Scalability

+The prototype has been tested to a scale of 3000 peers.

 ## Installation

 To build the project do: `go build -v ./...`.
 A Docker file is provided